 - Under the existing Class B grant agreements, Artisan Partners Holdings is required to redeem all of its Class B common units upon the termination of employment of the holders of Class B common units.
 Historically Artisan Partners Holdings recorded the Class B limited partnership interests as a liability and recognized compensation expense for distributions on the awards and for the change in the value of the awards, even after the awards were fully vested.
 As part of the reorganization transactions, we will make distributions to our pre-offering partners in the aggregate amount of approximately \$162.2 million (inclusive of a \$60.9 million distribution paid in January 2013), of which approximately \$64.1 million will be paid to our Class B limited partners and will be recorded as expense.
 Also as part of the reorganization transactions, we will amend the Class B grant agreements to eliminate the cash redemption feature.
 Accordingly, we will no longer record as compensation expense distributions to the Class B limited partners, or redemptions or changes in the value of Class B common units. - As discussed in footnote (a) above, the Class B grant agreements will be amended to eliminate the cash redemption feature as part of the reorganization transactions.
 As a result, liability award accounting will no longer apply with respect to the Class B common units.
 We will record compensation expense for the fair value of the unvested awards of Class B common units as of the close of the reorganization transactions over the remaining vesting period.
-This pro forma adjustment represents the compensation expense that would be recorded related to these awards if the reorganization transactions had occurred on January 1, 2012.
-As of January 1, 2012, the total value of unvested Class B common units would have been \$309.9 million, assuming an initial public offering price of \$28.00 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and 11,068,596 unvested Class B common units.
-The \$77.0 million of expense that would have been recognized in 2012 is based upon the unvested balance of Class B awards as of January 1, 2012 of \$309.9 million, which is amortized over the remaining vesting period for each award.

-Assuming an initial public offering price of \$28.00 per share of Class A common stock (the midpoint of the price range set forth on the cover of the prospectus) and 7,623,997 unvested Class B common units, the total value of unvested Class B common units as of the date of closing of this offering will be \$213.5 million.
+Assuming an initial offering price of \$28.00 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), the total value of unvested Class B common units as of the close of this offering will be \$213.5 million.
+This adjustment represents the compensation expense that would be recorded related to these awards if the reorganization transactions had occurred on January 1, 2012.

 As a result of the vesting requirements associated with the awards having a recurring effect, we will recognize the following recurring non-cash compensation charges from the closing date of this transaction through 2017:

-(111) mmonsj
+(in i miiions)

 2013 (partial year, from close of this offering) \$ 70.9

 2014 \$ 60.9

 2015 \$ 40.3

 2016 \$ 27.8

 2017 \$ 13.6

-Total \$ 213.5

 As part of the reorganization transactions, we will also recognize a one-time expense as a result of the amendment of these awards based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to the offering and the value based on the offering price per share of Class A common stock.
-Assuming an initial public offering price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and 17,761,083 vested Class B common units, the amount of this one-time charge would be \$272.1 million as of December 31, 2012 (\$280.4 million at the close of the offering).
+Assuming an initial offering price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), the amount of this one-time charge would be \$272.1 million as of December 31, 2012 (\$280.4 million at the close of the offering).
 We have not included the impact of this charge in the pro forma consolidated statement of operations because the adjustment only occurs in the year of the offering and not thereafter.